Solar

 Pershing County, Nevada

-LRE (Leeward Renewable Energy) is proposing Grass Valley Solar, solar energy facilities that will generate approximately 340 megawatts of clean energy, in Pershing County, Nevada.
+LRE is proposing the Grass Valley Solar project, solar energy facilities that will generate and store approximately 340 megawatts of clean energy, Pershing County, Nevada.

 0